7 for 7 by 7:30

 aimed a touch low on his neck and squeezed off the round.
 The elk went down in a heap immediately, the

-180 grain Sierra Semi-point bullet effectively killing
+180 grain Sierra Semi-point 7AM

 on opening morning yet, and my elk season and big game season was done